mvaganov/thinkwithtools/curriculum.md

 <li>Paste your HTML code into an LLM and ask it to make changes to it.
 For example "take this webpage and make it look like a modern blog post".
 Look at the HTML output to understand it.
 Test your understanding with small edits.
 <li>Be sure to NOT include too much personal information.
 It is possible for LLMs to leak data, and this information could be used for identity theft in the future.<ul>
   <li>Avoid sharing your real name, address, phone number, email address, birthdate, middle name, what school you are attending, the names of your pets, names of family members
-  <li>NEVER share passwords, PINs, passport/drivers-license/social-security numbers, bank acount numbers, or any other unique numbers associated with your identity.
+  <li>NEVER share passwords, PINs, passport/drivers-license/social-security numbers, bank account numbers, or any other unique numbers associated with your identity.
 </ul>
 </ul></details>